bbauska/JS-InterviewQuestions-JS/README.md

 <h3>163: How will you add JavaScript files dynamically?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-By creating a new script element file and append it to the document, we can add JavaScript files dynamically.
+<p>By creating a new script element file and append it to the document, we can
+add JavaScript files dynamically.
 Example:
 var head_elemt=document.getElementByTagName(“....”); //pass tag name